schneideraxel/xlsform-translator/README.md

 - Translates `label`, `hint`, `guidance_hint`, `constraint_message`, and `required_message` columns in both `survey` and `choices` sheets
 - Supports five translation engines: Claude, OpenAI, Google Translate, DeepL, and Azure Translator
 - Preserves XLSForm variable references (`${variable}`), HTML tags, and other non-translatable content automatically
-- Validates every translated batch and retries automatically on failure; falls back to source text if all retries are exhausted so the output file is always complete
+- Validates every translated batch and retries automatically on failure; falls back to source text if all retries are exhausted
-- Optional domain context to improve translation quality on LLM-based engines
+- Optional domain context to improve translation quality on LLM-based engines (Claude and OpenAI)

 ---